 - Click Check Accessibility.

-The Accessibility Checker panel will open to the right of the document.
+The Accessibility Checker panel will open to the right of the spreadsheet.
 The accessibility checker provides you with a list of errors, warnings, and tips.
 When you click on an error or warning, instructions on how to fix it appear below the list of errors, in "Additional Information."